Lennart1978/Byteslice/README.md

 usage:
 The program will ask for the image and .go file.
 After that it attaches your image as byteslice on your .go file.
 That's it !

-You can use my "showImage" function to Test your embedded image data.
+You can use my "showImage" function to test your embedded image data.

 Have fun !